D-class lifeboat (Avon S650)

-The D-class (Avon S650) lifeboat was a sub-class of 4 inflatable boats operated as part of the D-class between 1971 and 1986 by the Royal National Lifeboat Institution of the United Kingdom and Ireland.
+The D-class lifeboat (Avon S650) was a sub-class of four inflatable boats operated as part of the D-class between 1971 and 1986 by the Royal National Lifeboat Institution of the United Kingdom and Ireland.
 It was superseded by the D-class lifeboat (Zodiac III).

 Utilization

-There were only 4 Avon S650 utilised by the RNLI as part of the D-class, the workhorse of the RNLI inshore lifeboat (rescue) (ILB) fleet.
-Significantly smaller in comparison to the rest of the inshore fleet, the D-class is also one of the few RNLI types not to feature a rigid hull.
-The main aspect of the boat would be both its size and weight, the D-class was specifically designed as a light and highly manoeuvrable rapid response craft.
+For more than 60 years the D-class has served as the workhorse of the RNLI Inshore Lifeboat (ILB) fleet.
+The D-class is one of the few RNLI types not to feature a rigid hull.
+The D-class was specifically designed as a light and highly manoeuvrable rapid response craft, especially suited to close shore work.